amirongit/notecode/django.md

 many-to-many relationships use `django.db.models.ManyToManyField`.<br>
 this creates an intermediary table.<br>
-define the relationship in only one participating model.<br>
+the relationship should be defined on just one of the participating models.<br>
 `symmetrical` determines whether recursive relationships have a reverse entry.<br>
 `through` specifies a custom intermediary model.

 one-to-one relationships use `django.db.models.OneToOneField`.

-lazy relationships reference models by name as strings. they can be
+lazy relationships reference models by name as strings; they can be
 - recursive: `"self"`
 - relative: by name within the same app
 - absolute: `"<app>.<model>"` for another app